obieh/docker-containers/README.md

 # Docker and containers

-## A brief demonstration of dcoker and containers use case.
+## A brief demonstration of docker and containers use case.

 ### What is docker?